 Treated Pine Wood Posts

 The open tatura trellis system is a “V” style trellis with a 20 inch “open” gap between posts, this is an adaptation from the original design, and it allows the farmer to walk in between the rows.
-The posts are set at a 72 degree angle, which has been determined to be the best angle for optimal light distribution from the bottom of the tree to the top.
+The posts are set at a 72 degree angle, which has been determined to be the best angle for optimal light interception, or the percentage of light that is absorbed by the canopy of the tree, from the bottom of the tree to the top.
 Seven pairs of treated pine posts were used for each row.
 5″ by 10′ posts and 3 1/2″ by 10′ posts were alternated in each row and set 40 feet apart.
 45 feet should be the maximum span between posts.
 Posts were set 24 inches deep, with the tops of the posts being eight feet above the ground.
 The post holes were dug with a gas powered ground drill and that was essential for the job, hand digging the holes would be very labor and time intensive.
 Making a template to follow when auguring the holes is essential to getting the right angle when setting the posts.
 2″ x 4″ x 8′ cross pieces were added to the top of the posts for stabilization.

 Pruning and Training